 They had given me shiny badges and gold stars on my shoulders for slaving away at a job I hated.

-During 2020 I’d watched as the people I’d looked up to and the departments I’d worked for kicked one of my friends out of Australia.
+During 2020 I’d watched as the people I’d looked up to in the departments I’d worked for kicked one of my friends out of Australia.
 While continuing to pursue a near decade long vendetta against my then partner.

 One day at the start of early 2020 I came to work as things were heating up globally, to be told ‘in light of current circumstances we’ll need you to do more hours’.
 By the schmuck who’d just started and never did any overtime.